 | Stable | No | Equal elements may change their relative order during swaps |

-The key insight is that most nodes are near the bottom of the tree, where heapify does very little work.
+Most nodes are near the bottom of the tree, where heapify does little work.
 In a complete binary tree with n nodes:

 The total work is: